TACC/Core-Portal-Deployment-Lifecycle-Procedures/pages/overview.md

-# Core Portal Deployment Procedure Overview
+# CPLDP: Overview

 [Return to Index](../index.md)

-There are several phases in the portal deployment lifecycle.
+This is a list of the _Phases_ in the TACC ACI-WMA Core v2 Portal lifecycle.
 Each phase is an aggregation of steps required to prepare for subsequent phases.
-This is the complete list of steps (referred to as a `Task`) needed to prepare, setup, configure and deploy a CEP v2 Core Portal.

 **TODO: Link to phase details pages.**